awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 {"record": "161950"}
 {"record": "131885589"}
 ```
-To create a table based on another deeply nested object, such as the "name" field in the "other\_names" array in the JSON file, you can create a custom JSON classifier and specify the JSON path as `$.other_names[*].name`\.
-Although the schema is very simliar to the previous example, it is based on a different object in the JSON file\.
-The schema looks like:
+To create a table based on another deeply nested object, such as the "`name`" field in the "`other_names`" array in the JSON file, you can create a custom JSON classifier and specify the JSON path as `$.other_names[*].name`\.
+Although the schema is similar to the previous example, it is based on a different object in the JSON file\.
+The schema looks like the following:

 ```
 root
 |-- record: string
 ```
-Listing the first few lines of data in the table shows that it is based on the data in the "name" object in the "other\_names" array:
+Listing the first few lines of data in the table shows that it is based on the data in the "`name`" object in the "`other_names`" array:

 ```
 {"record": "Alaska"}